rate-nl/ISO/readme.md

 - Code is committed to version control daily.
 - After development, issues and solutions are documented in the knowledge base.
 - Testing is performed before deployment.
-- All changes must be **approved by the Team Lead Developer** before deployment.
+- All production changes must be reviewed and approved by the **Team Lead Developer** prior to deployment.
+Approval must be **recorded** in the Change Control Log (Google Sheet) using the “Lead Developer Approval” column, including approver name and date.

 ### 3. Urgent or Blocked Tasks